paastech-cloud/docs/Architecture.md

 ##### User Input Validation

-One of the most important parts of an API is, to check the Client input values.
-Every piece of data provided by the User should follow the asked type and rules to assure the best performance and security and minimize the risk of errors occurring.
+One of the most important parts of an API is to check the Client input values.
+Every piece of data provided by the User should follow the asked type and rules to assure the best performance and security and minimize the risk of errors.
 To avoid checking each input individually, the verification is made using [Decorators](https://docs.nestjs.com/microservices/basics#decorators) and [Validators](https://docs.nestjs.com/pipes#class-validator) provided by NestJS.
 This way, the type and other necessary rules are automatically checked before even executing the code of the application and should the verification fail, the API will return a `BAD REQUEST` error.

 ##### Route protection